Our Story

 Lifecycle-first design

-We’re also moving away from traditional hard‑to‑manage hydraulic systems wherever it makes sense, and towards more efficient, controllable electric actuation.
-By using electric linear actuators instead of conventional hydraulic cylinders in key areas, we can reduce energy losses, remove the need for large volumes of hydraulic oil, and simplify maintenance routines.
+We’re also moving away from traditional hard-to-manage hydraulic systems wherever it makes sense, and towards more efficient, controllable electric actuation.
+By using electric linear actuators instead of conventional hydraulic cylinders in key areas, we can reduce energy losses, remove the need for large volumes of hydraulic oil and simplify maintenance routines.

 End-of-life is part of the brief from day one.
 We’re thinking about how major sub-assemblies can be remanufactured, upgraded or recycled, and how materials and fasteners can support that, rather than locking value into a machine that has to be scrapped.
 Take the steelwork: a well-designed chassis and boom can have thirty years of useful life, so instead of throwing that away we want to bring machines back to the factory, disassemble them and give them a completely new lease of life with upgraded systems built onto the same core structure.